-Commercial Real Estate Investing Options: What’s the difference?
+Commercial Real Estate Investing Options: Getting to Know Cadre

 That changed in 2012, when the Jumpstart Our Business Startups (JOBS) Act gave rise to crowdfunding.
 Crowdfunding allowed real estate sponsors to bypass financial regulations and solicit capital online, giving them access to a much wider audience of potential investors.
 People who had never considered commercial real estate could now put as little as $10,000 to work in deals of varying quality in regions across the country.

 Today, the marketplace continues to evolve.
 Investors expect crowdfunding’s convenience, but they also want access to thoroughly vetted, institutional-grade opportunities with stronger cash flow and reduced volatility.
-Here’s how you can decide which approach to commercial real estate investing is right for you.
+Here’s how Cadre could fit into your decision to enter this asset class.

 What is crowdfunded real estate, and how is Cadre different?